-On November 25, 2008, Integrated Discrete Devices, LLC ("IDD") filed a complaint for patent infringement against the Company in the United States District Court for the District of Delaware (the "Court") under the patent laws of the United States, 35 U.S.C. §§ 100 et seq., alleging that the Company has been and is infringing, actively inducing others to infringe, or contributing to the infringement of IDD's United States Patent No. 5,825,079 (the "079 patent") by making, using, selling, offering to sell, or importing diode products embodying the patented invention, including, but not limited to, its Super Barrier Rectifier (or SBR ®) diodes.
+On November 25, 2008, Integrated Discrete Devices, LLC ("IDD") filed a complaint for patent infringement against the Company in the United States District Court for the District of Delaware (the "Court") under the patent laws of the United States, 35 U.S.C. §§ 100 et seq., alleging that the Company has been and is infringing, actively inducing others to infringe, or contributing to the infringement of IDD's United States Patent No. 5,825,079 (the "'079 patent") by making, using, selling, offering to sell, or importing diode products embodying the patented invention, including, but not limited to, its Super Barrier Rectifier (or SBR ®) diodes.
 IDD's complaint further alleges that the Company has been and is infringing the '079 patent with knowledge of the patent, and thus the Company's infringement is willful and that the Company will continue to infringe the '079 patent unless and until it is enjoined by the Court.
-IDD's complaint further alleges that the Company is enjoined from infringing the '079 patent.
+IDD's complaint further alleges that the Company has caused and will continue to cause IDD irreparable injury and damage by infringing the '079 patent and that IDD will suffer further irreparable injury unless and until the Company is enjoined from infringing the '079 patent.
 IDD's complaint seeks that the Court enter infringement judgment against the Company on the '079 patent and enter an order permanently enjoining the Company from infringing the '079 patent.
 IDD also seeks unspecified damages together with pre-judgment and post-judgment interest and costs, treble damages, additional damage, an injunction, attorneys' fees, expenses and costs as well as other relief.